Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Preliminaries

 \section{Preliminaries}

-This paper brings together ideas from different fields of robotics such as motion planning, symbolic reasoning, task and motion planning, and skill learning.
+This paper brings together ideas from different domains of robotics, including motion planning, symbolic reasoning, task and motion planning, and skill learning.
 This section outlines the foundational concepts necessary to understand the proposed methodology.